 So to help with your sweet little piggy's weight and health you need to feed them food specifically made for them.
 We highly recommend Mazuri Mini Pig Active Adult made by Purina (Nutri Source has been discontinued by Tractor Supply).
 This food is low to moderate in energy( meaning lower in calories) and high in fiber to help keep them full.
 It is important that you pick a morning feeding time and an evening feeding time and stick with it, don't worry they will remind you.
 Such as 7:00am and 5:00pm with vegetables given to them during the afternoon.
-Do not separate the feedings more then 10 hours.
 Vegetables such as celery, cucumbers, green peppers and lettuce.
 I call these free vegetables which will help keep them full but don't have a lot of calories, and try to limit the amount of fruit given to the little darling because they have too many calories and sugar that your piggy doesn't need.
 So as a rule of thumb feed your piggy approximately 1-3% of its bodyweight in Mazuri Mini Pig Active Adult daily.
 I didn't make that up it is the feeding directions printed on the bag.
 For a really in depth explanation on diet please click the button below which will take you to another page of my website.